Skip to main content

 What the Ancient Sources Say

-The specifically-Alexandrian library context is historically well-documented.
-The Library of Alexandria was founded under Ptolemy I Soter in the early third century BCE and grew across the Ptolemaic period into the principal intellectual-bibliographic institution of the ancient Mediterranean.
-Mostafa el-Abbadi's The Life and Fate of the Ancient Library of Alexandria (UNESCO, 1990) is the principal scholarly treatment of the library's history, institutional structure, and eventual decline.
+The setting is solid history.
+The Library of Alexandria was founded under Ptolemy I Soter in the early third century BCE and grew across the Ptolemaic period into the principal intellectual institution of the ancient Mediterranean.
+Mostafa el-Abbadi's The Life and Fate of the Ancient Library of Alexandria (UNESCO, 1990) is the standard scholarly treatment of its history, structure, and decline.

-The library's specifically-first-century-CE condition during Jesus and Ganid's visit is documented as being in substantial continuity from its Ptolemaic-era heyday, though with some losses from specifically-Julian-war-era damage (the 48 BCE siege during Caesar's Alexandrian campaign).
-Roy MacLeod's The Library of Alexandria: Centre of Learning in the Ancient World (I. B. Tauris, 2000) treats the library's history across its full institutional arc.
+By the first century CE, when Jesus and Ganid arrived, the library was still substantially intact, although it had taken some damage during Caesar's Alexandrian campaign in 48 BCE.
+Roy MacLeod's The Library of Alexandria: Centre of Learning in the Ancient World (I. B. Tauris, 2000) treats the institution across its full arc.

-The specifically-comparative-religion scholarly tradition that developed substantially later in modern academic scholarship (Max Müller's Sacred Books of the East series, 1879-1910; Mircea Eliade's A History of Religious Ideas, 1978-1985; Huston Smith's The World's Religions, 1958) represents the modern-academic continuation of the specifically-comparative enterprise that Ganid's compilation pioneered on the UB's account.
+The modern academic comparative religion tradition came much later.
+Max Müller's Sacred Books of the East series (1879 to 1910), Mircea Eliade's A History of Religious Ideas (1978 to 1985), and Huston Smith's The World's Religions (1958) all carry forward, in modern form, the same comparative project that Ganid's compilation pioneered on the Urantia Book's account.

 Why This Mapping Matters

-The specifically-participation of Jesus in the compilation process has specific significance.
-Jesus's specifically-own teaching about truth in other religious traditions is not documented in the canonical New Testament gospels, which preserve specifically-Jesus's teaching in the specifically-Palestinian context of first-century Jewish religious debate.
-The UB documents that Jesus's specifically-broader teaching, including his specifically-appreciative assessment of non-Jewish religious traditions, was substantial and is specifically-preserved in UB 130-131.
+Jesus's participation has weight too.
+His teaching about truth in other religious traditions is not preserved in the canonical New Testament gospels, which capture him in the Palestinian context of first-century Jewish debate.
+The Urantia Book records that his broader teaching, including his appreciative reading of non-Jewish traditions, was substantial, and it is preserved in UB 130 and 131.

 Sources